 Are monthly contact lenses thicker?

 Monthly contact lenses are slightly thicker than daily or weekly contact lenses due to the enhanced technologies that allow the lenses to withstand environmental impurities and debris that can occur over the 30 days.
-This also means monthlies are firmer than most daily lenses, which is why some wearers find them easier to insert and remove.
+This also means monthlies are firmer than most daily lenses, some wearers find them easier to insert and remove.

 Why should I choose monthly contact lenses?